WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 # Practical 2: [AB compartment analysis](https://fan-c.readthedocs.io/en/latest/fanc-executable/fanc-analyse-hic/ab_compartments.html#ab-compartment-analysis)

-Regions in a Hi-C matrix can generally be assigned to either the active or the inactive compartment, also called ‘A’ and ‘B’ compartments, respectively.
+Regions in a Hi-C matrix can generally be assigned to either the ‘active’ or the ‘inactive’ compartment, also called ‘A’ and ‘B’ compartments, respectively.
 The traditional way of calling compartments aims to enhance the plaid or chess-like pattern in the Hi-C matrix to identify regions that interact in similar ways to each other.

-Correlation matrix
+## Correlation matrix

-This is first achieved by calculating an (auto) correlation matrix in which each entry i, j corresponds to the Pearson correlation between row i and column j of the Hi-C matrix.
+This is first achieved by calculating an (auto) correlation matrix in which each entry `i`,`j` corresponds to the Pearson correlation between row `i` and column `j` of the Hi-C matrix.

-1)  The fanc compartments command can produce a correlation matrix (AB compartment object) from a FAN-C matrix file.
+1)  The `fanc compartments` command can produce a correlation matrix (AB compartment object) from a FAN-C matrix file.
 Example:

 ``` r